Share On Social!

 In addition, winners will receive a free trip to the National Institutes of Health (NIH) in Bethesda, Maryland, for a fun-fueled day of science and networking.

-The key to addressing these health disparities is having a good grip on ways to maintain the health of your eyes.
+The key to addressing eye health issues is maintaining the health of your eyes.

 NEI is a valuable resource for those looking for help with healthy vision.

-For example, NEI has put together a guide with seven vital eye health tips for glaucoma – an eye disease that disproportionately effects Latinos.
-They also have resources for kids and the ¡Ojo con su visión! initiative to help spread the word about eye health among Latinos.
+For example, NEI has put together a guide with seven vital eye health tips for glaucoma, an eye disease.
+They also have resources for kids and the ¡Ojo con su visión! initiative to help spread the word about eye health among Spanish speakers.

-How You Can Tackle Health Inequities Where You Live
+How You Can Tackle Health Issues Where You Live

-To find out more about the status of health equity in your town, download a Health Equity Report Card from Salud America! at UT Health San Antonio.
+To find out more about the status of health in your town, download a Health Report Card from Salud America! at UT Health San Antonio.

 The report card will give you a local maps and data on healthcare, schooling, employment, and housing, and how your area compares with the rest of your state and nation.

-You can then email your report card to community leaders to create a better and more equitable tomorrow.
+You can then email your report card to community leaders to create a better tomorrow.

 Explore More: